Yorkshire, England - Rievaulx Terrance & Abbey

 South transept floor tiles & my shoe Refectory & Undercroft

 We walked through a nearby woods and crossed twice over the River Rye on old stone bridges.
-(Rievaulx is French for River Rye)
+(Rievaulx is French for River Rye.

-"this green and pleasant land" walking past the visitor center nasturtium on old rock wall walking easement
+'this green and pleasant land' walking past the visitor center nasturtium on old rock wall walking easement

 looking back from the foot path where the Rievaulx craft people used to live and work

-I wondered if this was an old railroad grade a side creek joins the Rye near the bridge old bridge view from the roadside hedgerow
+seemed like an old railroad grade a side creek joins the Rye near the bridge old bridge view from the roadside hedgerow

 old house next to Abbey there's a very thin net covering the thatch probably for wind protection